adaltas/node-nikita/packages/core/src/service/install.coffee.md

 # `nikita.service.install`

 Install a service.
-Yum, Yaourt, Pacman and apt-get are supported.
+Yum, Yay, Yaourt, Pacman and apt-get are supported.

 ## Options